Sound8th-A

 • Ear

-The vocal cords are two bands of elastic tissue stretched across the larynx.
-They vibrate when air passes through them, producing sound.
+The vocal cords are two bands of elastic tissue situated within the larynx that vibrate to produce sound when air passes through them.

 • Nose